iskatrina/Capstone_project_stock_price_forecasting/README.md

 ## Metrics

-To measure model performance main metric was used is :
+The error metrics were calculated over the test dataset for predicted next-day adjusted close.
+These predictions were scored on
-<br>  - MSE (Mean Squared Error)
+ - MSE (Mean Squared Error)  to indicate magnitude of error.

 <img width="519" alt="formula MSE - Google Search 2022-05-07 15-33-38" src="https://user-images.githubusercontent.com/15786410/167260522-3d9f2724-7641-4fd6-a8ee-6ceab75f6ab1.png">